 The Mahoning Valley Community Response Fund will provide support and resources to eligible organizations working with those disproportionately affected by an emergency or crisis, in this case COVID-19 and the consequences related to the virus’ outbreak.

 Joint Application and Coordination

-The Community Foundation of the Mahoning Valley, the Raymond John Wean Foundation and the Youngstown Foundation have created the Mahoning Valley COVID-19 Crisis Relief Grants for Nonprofits.
+The Community Foundation of the Mahoning Valley, the Raymond John Wean Foundation and the Youngstown Foundation have created the Mahoning Valley COVID-19 Crisis Relief and Stabilization Grants for Nonprofits.
 This common application can be accessed from all three foundation websites and allows grantees to submit the same request to any one of the foundations or all three at the same time, simplifying the application process and expediting funding decisions.

 In addition to a common application, the three foundations and other area funders have pledged to coordinate efforts, leverage informational and monetary resources, and collaborate on COVID-19 response funding when possible.
 This joint statement details the funding partnership and collective pledge.

 To review priorities and guidelines for the Mahoning Valley COVID-19 Crisis Relief and Stabilization Grants, please visit the Apply for a Grant page.

 If you have any questions about this Response Fund or application process, please contact Casey Krell, Director of Supporting Organizations and Donor Services.